Dark Stars and Gravitational Waves: Topical Review: Dark sides of the Universe

 The most popular formation model is the gravitational collapse of overdense regions in the early RD universe \cite{Hawking:1971ei}.
 This mechanism can be easily realized by connecting density perturbation with curvature perturbation.
-One can consider a homogeneous and isotropic universe described by a spatially-flat Robertson–Walker (RW) universe with with the scale factor $a(t)$, and its dynamical evolution is governed by the background Friedmann equation
+One can consider a homogeneous and isotropic universe described by a spatially flat Robertson–Walker (RW) universe with the scale factor $a(t)$, and its dynamical evolution is governed by the background Friedmann equation

 where $H \coloneqq \dot{a}/a$ with $\dot{a}\equiv da/dt$ and $\bar{\rho}$ is the background energy density.
-However, we expect that a PBH would form at a local dense region, and the energy density could be understood to be perturbed.
-The locally perturbed region is approximately a spherically symmetric region of positive curvature $K$ and can be described by the metric of the closed universe model, and its dynamical evolution is again governed by the the Friedmann equation but with perturbed energy density,
+However, we expect a PBH to form at a dense local region, and the energy density could be understood to be perturbed.
+The locally perturbed region is approximately a spherically symmetric region of positive curvature $K$ and can be described by the metric of the closed universe model, and its dynamical evolution is again governed by the Friedmann equation but with perturbed energy density,

 As a result, the density contrast should be

 The density contrast $\delta$ will evolve up to the order of unity at the time of PBH formation $t_{\text{f}}$, which implies $K/a^2 = 8\pi G\rho/3$.
 The collapse can be described by Jeans' instability if the length scale is greater than the Jeans' length